yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 ## Why clear the interrupted flag before throwing `InterruptedException`?

-It seems the thread interruption mechansim is designed to behave more like a one-shot event system.
+It seems thread interruption behaves more like a one-shot event system.
 Remember, there is nothing that specifically ties interruption to cancellation.

 Conceptually, interruption sounds less permanent than cancellation.
 A thread signals that it requests another thread to stop what it's doing by first setting a boolean flag in the target thread.
-But the code running on that thread might be busy doing its own stuff without looking at this flag.
+However, the code running on that thread might be busy doing its own stuff without looking at this flag.
 So the blocking methods in the library follow the convention to check the interrupted flag and throw an `InterruptedException`.
 When that happens, the interruption mechanism finally gets the chance to deliver that signal.
 By then, the interrupted status has served its purpose and gets cleared.
 As a checked exception is in use, we're sure